What is Primary School Assessment?

-This year sees a considerable change in how attainment is reported.
-The New National Curriculum requires that schools no longer use the level system that has been in place, and with which most parents are familiar with.
-Children are now assessed against a clear set of age expectations and each school has been required to develop its own system of assessment.
+Since 2016 the National Curriculum requires that children are now assessed against a clear set of age expectations and each school has been required to develop its own system of assessment.

 The school report sent to parents this year will report on attainment using the terms: